top of page

 In practice, it often involves:

-This doesn’t mean lowering standards or giving up on meaningful work.
-It means learning how to work in a way that doesn’t quietly drain you over time.
+This doesn’t mean lowering standards or giving up on meaningful work, it means learning how to work in a way that doesn’t quietly drain you over time.

 Foundational steps, such as returning to basics, simplifying demands, and creating space for genuine recovery are explored further in by burnout recovery page.